Stanno Sports U.K. Ltd

 c) Order that such Competition Match or Matches be replayed (on such terms as are decided by the Management Committee).

-Priority must always be given to school and school organizations activities.
+(ii) Priority must be always given to activities of school and school organizations.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

-(ii) The availability of children must be cleared with the Head Teachers (except for Sunday leagues competitions).
+(iii) The availability of children and young people must be cleared with the Head Teachers or Principles (except for Sunday leagues competitions).

-Every Club must register the colour of its shirts and shorts with the Secretary by [date] who shall decide as to their suitability.
+(A) Every Team must register the colour of its shirts and shorts with the Secretary by the A.G.M and the Competition Secretary shall decide as to their who shall decide as to their suitability.

-Any Team not being able to play in its normal colours as registered with the Competition shall notify its opponents the colours in which they will play (including the colours of the goalkeepers jersey) at least 5 days before the Competition Match.
+(E) Any Team not being able to play in its normal colour as registered with the Competition shall notify its opponents of the colour in which they will play (including the colour of the goalkeeper’s jersey) at least 5 days before the Competition Match.

-If, in the opinion of the referee, two Teams have the same or similar colours, the away/home Team shall make the change.
-Should a Team delay the scheduled time of kick off for a Competition Match by not having a change of colours they will be fined in accordance with the Fines Tariff.
+(F) If, in the opinion of the referee, two Teams have the same or similar colour, the AWAY Team shall make the change.
+Should a Team delay the scheduled time of kick off for a Competition Match by not having a change of colour they will be fined in accordance with the Fines Tariff.

-The Secretary of the Competition may request that shirts be submitted if complaints are received as to a lack of distinguishing colours, and the Management Committee may refuse to permit any shirts, shorts, or stockings as they think fit
+The Secretary of the Competition may request that shirts be submitted if complaints are received as to a lack of distinguishing colour, and the Management Committee may refuse to permit any shirts, shorts, or stockings as they think fit.

-Shirts must be numbered 1 -17 (13 Optional), failing which a fine will be levied in accordance with the Fines Tariff.
+(G) Shirts must be numbered 1 -17 (13 Optional), and no 2 shirts shall have the same number, failing which a fine will be levied in accordance with the Fines Tariff.

 (A) All Competition Matches shall be played in accordance with the Laws of the Game as determined by the International Football Association Board.